Pure Function In Scala

 Square of the number is 16 Number is 4

-Now, we know that these function don’t change the variable implicitly so we add the result of two different functions in different ways, as shown:
+Now, we know that this function don’t change the variable implicitly so we add the result of two different functions in different ways, as shown:

 Output in case 1 :36 Output in case 2 :36